R & D · In progress

 Rationale.
 Without traceability, synthetic data distorts interpretation in sensitive analyses.

-• Problem.
-How do provenance systems evolve from passive repositories into interpretive records of decisions?
+• How do provenance systems evolve from passive repositories into interpretive records of decisions?

 Rationale.
 Provenance is essential for explainability and auditing in AI pipelines.